virtualagc/virtualagc/yaShuttle/ported/README.md

 # Semicolons

 XPL requires semicolons at the ends of statements.
 Python does not, but it *allows* semicolons to delimit multiple statements written on a single line, and thus is tolerant of them.
 I didn't know that, and removed many in the porting process before discovering it.
-The upshot is that I've tended to leave the semicolons in place, just because it's easier for me, but I did remove a number of them before realizing it was legal in Python to keep them.
-I may end up eventually removing them after all, simply because it's not really a Python thing to keep them.
+The upshot is that I've tended to leave the semicolons in place, just because it's easier for me.
+I may end up eventually removing them after all, simply because it's not really a Python thing to keep them, and indeed some Python lint/prettyprinter software annoyingly (if appropriately) goes out of its way to produce warnings upon finding them.
+Since in our case there are 10's of thousands of such warnings, it's *very* irritating.

 # Partitioned Data Sets (PDS)

-There seems to be a concept of two different types of files used by the compiler system:  "sequential files" and "partitioned data sets" (PDS).
-The sequential file is just what it sounds like.
+There seems to be a concept of three different types of files used by the compiler system, handled by different mechanisms:  "sequential files", "random access files", and "partitioned data sets" (PDS).
+The former two are just what they sound like, and it's only the PDS that needs discussion.

 A PDS apparently consists of member chunks, of variable sizes, with each chunk accessible via a unique member name that's exactly 8 characters long (padded with spaces if necessary).
 This is a concept built into IBM's z/OS operating system.
-Each such PDS must therefore have an associated index that can associate member names with offsets into the PDS.
-Chunks can be read, written, or replaced, presumably therefore capable of dynamic changes in size.
+Each such PDS must therefore have an associated index that can match member names with offsets into the PDS.
+Chunks can be read, written, or replaced, and are presumably therefore capable of dynamic changes in size.

 How IBM chose to implement the PDS concept is irrelevant to us, and I can implement it however I choose.
 Because whatever concerns IBM originally had about execution speed and efficient disk storage are essentially meaningless 50+ years later, I can use whatever method I deem quickest in getting me to workable, maintainable code.
 If you don't like it ... tough!